This Vegan Apple Crumble Pie is filled with cinnamon + sugar coated apples and topped with a decadent crumble topping.

 Prepare the Pie Crust:

 2. Combine flour and salt in a large mixing bowl.
-Using a pastry cutter, cut in chunks of cold coconut oil until mixture resembles coarse crumbs.
+Using a pastry cutter (or fork), cut in chunks of cold coconut oil until mixture resembles coarse crumbs.

 4. Use your hands to gently knead/form the dough and gather any loose scraps.